Matiaslb14/Auto-backup/README.md

-# 🗄️ Project 07 – Automatic Backup & Restore in Bash
+# 🗄️ Automatic Backup & Restore in Bash

 Tool written in Bash to create compressed (.tar.gz) backups of selected directories, with exclusion options, automatic retention, and quick restoration.